The Scottish Episcopal Church Mission Association was formed in 1875, at the behest of the Board of Foreign Missions, who resolved that

 Then as now, the Diocesan Representatives and Correspondents are supported by a network of Church Correspondents.

-When the charity started, the main activity was running work parties.
+When the charity started, the main activity was the running of work parties.

 These work parties produced garments to help “clothe the naked”.
 The local people served by the missions in Africa wore their traditional dress of skins, but, when offered an alternative they apparently found tweed skirts to be a very acceptable.
-The work parties also raised funds to help to purchase any necessary items requested by the priest on the site; woollen socks, vestments, altar linen, hymn books, newspapers, magic lanterns (the ancestor of the slide projector) etc.
+The work parties also raised funds to help to purchase any necessary items requested by the priests at the mission station; woollen socks, vestments, altar linen, hymn books, newspapers, magic lanterns (the ancestor of the slide projector) etc.

 In 1875, the Scottish Episcopal Church restricted itself to three fields of mission, and so the Scottish Episcopal Church Mission Association did likewise:-

 - The Diocese of St John’s, Kaffraria, South Africa

 - Chandra Mission, near Nagpur in South India